EnderDremurr/kimmanager/README.md

 Once a localization is installed, you can remove it using the `X` button. `Repair` button will reinstall the latest version.

 ## Updating localizations
 When an update is available, it will be displayed on the corresponding localization page.
-You can use the `Repair` button to install it immediately.
+You can use the `Update` button to install it immediately.

 But the recommended way to update is by using the `Update & Play` button on the home page to start Limbus Company.
 This will automatically:
 - Check if all installed localizations are up-to-date